pgniewko/solubility/README.md

 [Papers](#papers)

 ### Results
-Run the code with any setting that suits you.
+Run the code with any setting that you like.
 The performance metrics will be printed out to `stdout`.
-Data from [PotentialNet paper](https://pubs.acs.org/doi/full/10.1021/acscentsci.8b00507) is provided as a reference: (it's not quite clear what are the Validation and Test sets that authors refer to - it's probably a subset of data used in this project):
+Data from [PotentialNet paper](https://pubs.acs.org/doi/full/10.1021/acscentsci.8b00507) is provided as a reference: (it's not quite clear what are the Validation and Test sets that authors refer to):

 | Network       | Valid RMSE | Test RMSE |
 | ------------- |:----------:| ---------:|